 Association de Sauvegarde du Léman

 The Association for the Safeguard of Lake Geneva (ASL) is a joint French and Swiss non-profit organisation, aiming to safeguard the water quality and aquatic ecosystems of the area around the Lac Léman (Lake Geneva), including both the lake itself and its many rivers.
 Every year, the ASL leads the action Net’Léman, a large clean-up action of the lake and its coast.
+To address the problem of microplastics in the Lake, the ASL commissioned Dr Julien Boucher to model the flow of plastics in Lake Geneva.
+The results were compared with data from the field, and the full study was published as an article in Trends in Analytical Chemistry in 2018.
+The study also appeared as an article in issue 110 of our journal Lémaniques.

 City of Geneva